MonetDB/monetdb-r-docker/README.md

 ## Base image
 The MonetDB image is based on the CentOS 7.
 We migrated from Fedora (latest).
 ## Software
-The image includes the latest stable version (July2015 or 11.21.5) of:
+The image includes the latest stable version of the software available for CentOS at build time:
 * MonetDB
 * R module for embedded R support
  * R